ACEsuit/mace/docs/reforge/extending_mace.md

 ## 4. Loss — a term for `magforces` (config only)

-Because `magforces` is a declared observable, its loss term is **generated automatically** with its `default_loss_weight`; you only override the weights in config.
+Because `magforces` is a declared observable, its loss term is **generated automatically**, and its weight is a field in `LossConfig`.
 Tuning the loss is never new code:

 ```toml
 # config.toml